RiccardoRacca315163/MLDLproject/README.md

 Related statistics can be found in the: StatsForData.ipynb

 ### Architectures
-The architectures that will be used and fine-tuned will be VSLNet and VSLBase.
-For the actual implementation code please see disclaimer 2 above
+The architectures used and fine-tuned are VSLNet and VSLBase.
+For the actual implementation code please see disclaimer 2 above.
+Shown in: Training.ipynb

 ### Evaluation and Comparison